Chart Color Schemes

 Residential development activity is lower than average in Bayview Heights according to AreaSearch's national comparison of local real estate markets

-Bayview Heights has seen limited development activity, averaging two approvals per year over the past five years.
-This totals 12 dwellings, characteristic of rural areas with modest housing needs and limited construction activity due to local demand and infrastructure capacity.
-Note that the small number of approvals can significantly impact annual growth statistics.
+Bayview Heights had minimal development activity with less than one approval per year on average between 2016 and 2020.
+This low level of development is typical in rural areas due to modest housing needs and limited construction activity influenced by local demand and infrastructure capacity.
+It's important to note that the small number of approvals can significantly impact annual growth and relativity statistics.

 Frequently Asked Questions - Development